 In 2021, the Samueli family, under Miramar Venture Partners, purchased the 7-acre property for nearly $18 million.
 No details on the plans for the property have been disclosed but the Samueli businesses also manage the neighboring city-owned Honda Center and plan to develop OC Vibe, a 95-acre community with residential units, two hotels, a concert venue, food hall, restaurants, parks and other amenities.

 The Club sold the property to allow them to keep the Club going.
-The Phoenix Club has not officially confirmed their new location but did say they were tentatively moving to a Brea location.

 |Oktoberfests in Orange County||Honda Center|